Scaling of Entropy Production under Coarse Graining in Active Disordered Media

 Eq.~\eqref{eq:sp_dens_j} matches the general form of the spectral density of a divergence-free, isotropic vector field, which is well known from the theory of turbulence of incompressible fluids \cite{forster_large-distance_1977,monin1975}.
 For $\eta < 0$, the vanishing of the spectral density as $\bm{k} \to 0$ indicates that the probability current is hyperuniform \cite{torquato_hyperuniformity_2016}, i.e.\ exhibits an anomalous suppression of fluctuations at large wavelengths.
-The case $\eta=0$ corresponds to uncorrelated (white) noise, $\langle \zeta^{(a)}(\bm{r}) \zeta^{(b)}(\bm{r}')\rangle = \tilde{\lambda} \delta_{ab}\delta(\bm{r}-\bm{r'})$.
-In the molecular motor picture \cite{kahana_active_2008}, long range correlations in the substrate can arise due to interactions between polar filaments and it might be possible to tune $\eta$ by controlling the substrate density and/or temperature. \\
+The case $\eta=0$ corresponds to uncorrelated (white) noise, $\langle \zeta^{(a)}(\bm{r}) \zeta^{(b)}(\bm{r}')\rangle = \tilde{\lambda} \delta_{ab}\delta(\bm{r}-\bm{r'})$. \\

 We can now carry out the coarse-graining procedure for the entropy production.
 First, we note that the mesoscopic entropy production, Eq.~\eqref{eq:si_meso}, is given by a sum over contributions from neighbouring mesostates, $\alpha\ne\beta$ in \eqref{eq:si_meso}.
 By linearity of expectation, the disorder average $\ave{\SMeso}$ is therefore the expected contribution from a single interface multiplied by the number of interfaces.
 It follows that, for a hypercubic lattice with coordination number $2d$,